euwbah/musescore-microtonal-edo-plugin/README.md

 ### Plugin Information

-- Transposition plugins is now using stateless accidentals, scanning accidentals on the fly.
+- Transposition plugins are now using stateless accidentals, scanning accidentals on the fly.
   - Works should be done to make the tuning plugins use stateless accidentals too.
     Makes it way easier to think and removes a lot of possible state errors.